optimm/Teos-GUI/Readme.md

 ### Running

+- Start the project with command `npm start` in the root directory
+- To run only backend use `npm run start:backend`
+- To run only frontend use `npm run start:frontend`

 #### Backend

-- Start the server in development `npm run start:dev` in the backend folder
-- The server will start at Port `5000` , if u want to change the port change in the env file
+- The server will start at Port `5000` , if u want to change the port change in the env file in the backend folder

 #### Frontend

-- Start the server in development `npm run dev` in the frontend folder
-- The server will start at Port `3000` , if you want to change the port change in the `vite.config.ts` file
+- The server will start at Port `3000` , if you want to change the port change in the `vite.config.ts` file in the frontend folder

 ### Testing